Guillermo Klein, piano & voice

 Klein came to New York in 1994.
 Less than a year passed before he found himself leading a big band every Sunday night at the Greenwich Village basement club called Smalls.
 His songbook continued to increase in size and complexity, and his circle of collaborators included many of New York's most talented young jazz musicians…"

-Expect a night "full of Klein's trademarks: tricky rhythmic patterns, lush harmonic layers…” and, in this case, featuring the incredible musicianship of pianist, Leo Genovese, and bandoneon player, Martin Sued.
+Expect a night "full of Klein's trademarks: tricky rhythmic patterns, lush harmonic layers…” and, in this case, featuring the incredible musicianship of pianist, Leo Genovese, bandoneon player, Martin Sued, and saxophonist Chris Cheek.

 Klein’s many Sunnyside Records CDs have earned critical acclaim from the New York Times, Chicago Trubune and Down Beat.
 He has been regularly featured on NPR.
 He has received commissions from the Philharmonic of Buenos Aires, the Buenos Aires Ballet, Lincoln Center and Merkin Hall in NYC and the United Nations Orchestra.